-Step 2 Sigil: Once you’ve imported your HTML into Sigil, you should proofread the document to make sure that the formatting is acceptable to you (the fidelity coming from Google Doc’s has been excellent for me, even with complicated documents).
+Step 2 Sigil: Once you’ve imported your EPUB file into Sigil, you should proofread the document to make sure that the formatting is acceptable to you.
 The other thing you’ll need to do is add title, author, and copyright information to the document by going to the “Tools” -> “Meta Editor” menu.
 If you neglect to do this, the title and author information will be incomplete when the eBook is opened in a reader which looks quite ugly, to be honest.
 Another way to make the book more attractive is to add a cover photo.
 You can do this by going to “Tools” -> “Add Cover…”.
 For a longer document, you might want to add a table of contents: “Tools” -> “Table of Contents” -> “Generate Table of Contents…” Once you’re happy with the look of your eBook in Sigil, you can save it as an ePub document by going to the “File” -> “Save As…” menu, and saving the book on your hard drive.
 To open your new ePub document on your iPhone or iPad, just email it to yourself and then open it on your device.
 On Nook & Kobo devices, you typically need connect your device to a computer via a USB cable and then copy the files to your reader.
 If you only need to read your book on iPad, iPhone, Nook & Kobo readers, then your done!
 The ePub format is readable on almost all devices, except for Kindle readers.
 To create a file for Kindle devices, you need to use another open source piece of software called Calibre.